vsajip/python-gnupg/docs/index.rst

    there are more dependent files which you have to ship.
 For this reason, our recommendation is to stick with GnuPG 1.4.x on Windows, unless you specifically need 2.0 features - in which case, you may have to do a full installation rather than just relying on a couple of files).*

+   The latest version of GnuPG (2.1.x) introduces a number of changes:

+   * By default, passphrases cannot be passed via streams to ``gpg`` unless the line ``allow-loopback-pinentry`` is added to ``gpg-agent.conf`` in the home directory used by ``gpg`` (this is also where the keyring files are kept).
+If that file does not exist, you will need to create it with that single line.
+     Note that even with this configuration, some versions of GnuPG 2.1.x won't work as expected.
+In our testing, we found, for example, that the 2.1.11 executable shipped with Ubuntu 16.04 did't behave helpfully, whereas a GnuPG 2.1.15 executable compiled from source on the same machine worked as expected.
+   * To export secret keys, a passphrase must be provided.

 __ gnupg-win-bin_

 .. _gnupg-win-bin: ftp://ftp.gnupg.org/gcrypt/binary/